 Then cut eyes and nose and mouth out of felt.
 Hot glue it on the head.

 I bought the hat at Target in the dollar spot.
 I hot glued the hat on and wired the head to the top of my tree.
+Then I wrapped some red deco mesh for a scarf but you could use a real scarf too.
+Viola!!

 Another great tree topped for under $5!
 Now get off the computer and go make something fabulous!!